JaceDeane/pokeRGBplus/TO DO.md

 EVENTS:

 - (!)
-Pewter Gym: Update text
+Pewter Gym: Update event with TM gift, and check for if bag is full, etc.

 - (!)
-Include and check all hidden items from R/B exist and are in the right place

-- Pewter PokeCenter Jigglypuff event does not yet have a spinning animation coded in for when it sings
+Pewter Museum needs its receptionist and fossil scientist events filled in

 - (!)
-Pewter Museum needs its Fossil events defined and called

-- Add the guy who stops you before beating Brock in PEWTER CITY
+Add the guy who stops you before beating Brock in PEWTER CITY

+- Include and check all hidden items from R/B exist and are in the right place

 - Magikarp Salesman event in the Mount Moon Pokemon Center